Ceremonies (June 2021)

 To view the locations of approved venues for civil ceremonies, please see the map below.

-A registrar can officiate at a civil ceremony at an approved venue, at either 12noon or 3pm, subject to availability.
+Ceremonies at approved venues can be held at either 12noon or 3pm, subject to availability.
+Please speak to the registrar in relation to times for ceremonies at the registration offices.
 Click here to make a booking enquiry.

 The General Register Office, based at Colby House, Stranmillis Court, Belfast, BT9 5RR, provides help and advice about the following issues: